haniae/Team2-CBA-Project/README.md

 ### Context Fusion

-- `BenchmarkOSChatbot.ask()` merges three layers in priority order: portfolio analytics, financial KPI context, and document snippets.
+- `FinalyzeOSChatbot.ask()` merges three layers in priority order: portfolio analytics, financial KPI context, and document snippets.
 - A document-follow-up heuristic (`_is_document_followup`) skips ticker summary heuristics when the user says “summarise it” immediately after an upload.
 - When heuristics cannot serve the request, the bot falls back to a plain conversational instruction set ensuring non-financial prompts still receive responses.